freddiehaddad/fast-track-to-rust/src/scope_and_privacy.md

 }
 ```

-Here's the new version of our grep program with the `Interval` related parts
+Here's the new version of our rustle program with the `Interval` related parts
 moved inside the `interval` module.
 In addition, comments have been added to the
 module which will be used to generate documentation in an upcoming section.
 Go
 ahead and run the code to see it in action!